Microsoft word - 15 16 mns mnea.docx

 You may be eligible to enroll in coverage under another group health plan (like a spouse's plan), if you request enrollment within 30 days of the loss

 of coverage.
-If you or your dependent chooses to elect COBRA continuation coverage instead of enrolling in another group health plan for which you're eligible, you'll have another opportunity to enroll in the other group health plan within 30 days of losing your COBRA continuation coverage.
+If you or your dependent chooses to elect COBRA continuation coverage instead of enrolling in another group health plan for which you're eligible,

 What factors should I consider when choosing coverage options?